Backtrack Orbit Search Algorithm

 NASA Earth Science Community Recommendations for Use

 The TWG bases its recommendation on an analysis of the following factors in a NASA context:

-The reference implementation of the Backtrack Orbit Search Algorithm is currently in operational use at NASA’s National Snow and Ice Data Center (NSIDC) Distributed Active Archive Center (DAAC) as well as at the NASA-developed Earth Observing System (EOS) Clearinghouse (ECHO).
+The reference implementation of the Backtrack Orbit Search Algorithm is currently in operational use at NASA’s National Snow and Ice Data Center (NSIDC) Distributed Active Archive Center (DAAC) as well as at NASA's Earth Observing System (EOS) Clearing House (ECHO).
 Users cite the following strengths:

 - Other NASA missions would definitely benefit from the adoption of this algorithm.
 It provides more accurate results than traditional methods for searching orbital data due to its use of the original orbit parameters of the satellite.

 - The backtrack algorithm simplifies the orbital mechanics by limiting itself to circular orbits and simplifies the math involved by using a hybrid of spherical trigonometry, Cartesian solid geometry, Euclidean planar geometry, and simple algebra.

 - The Backtrack Orbit Search Algorithm reference implementation generates SQL queries that can be used with any conventional relational database.

 The Backtrack Orbit Search is undeniably complex.
 In the words of the author: “While the Backtrack algorithm uses a simplified orbit model it is still not simple.
 As the algorithm uses concepts and techniques from Spherical Trigonometry, 3D Cartesian Geometry, ordinary Euclidean Geometry, and basic Algebra a strong math background is highly recommended.”